lambda826/My-Notebook/09 Cloud/AWS/DynamoDB/01 Concept.md

 ## [Data Plane](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.API.html#HowItWorks.API.DataPlane)

 ### PartiQL - A SQL-Compatible Query Language
 -  `ExecuteStatement`
+	-  Reads multiple items from a table.
+You can also write or update a single item from a table.
 -  `BatchExecuteStatement`

 ### Classic APIs
 -  Creating Data